 REAL Solutions, CUNA & Leagues Have Partnered to Offer Financial Counseling Training to CUsEnhanced FiCEP helps more CU Members Prepare for their Future

-An enhanced version of the Credit Union Financial Counseling Certification Program (FiCEP) is available to credit union staff thanks to a collaboration between the National Credit Union Foundation’s REAL Solutions® effort, Credit Union National Association’s Center for Professional Development (CUNA CPD), and the Mississippi, Michigan, Illinois, Hawaii, New York and Texas credit union leagues.
+An enhanced version of the Credit Union Financial Counseling Certification Program (FiCEP) is available to credit union staff thanks to a collaboration between the National Credit Union Foundation’s REAL Solutions® effort, Credit Union National Association’s Center for Professional Development (CUNA CPD), and the Mississippi, Michigan, Illinois, Hawaii, Louisiana, New York and Texas credit union leagues.